-A representative matrix of 20-30 non-ORVR vehicles shall be used when testing to determine the Phase II efficiency for the performance standard.
+A representative matrix of 30 non-ORVR vehicles shall be used when testing to determine the Phase II efficiency for the performance standard.
 The composition of the representative vehicle matrix shall be determined for each calendar year by the Executive Officer in accordance with TP-201.2A (Determination of Vehicle Matrix for Phase II Systems).

-- 14.6.1 Vehicles will be tested as they enter the dispensing facility ("first in" basis) until a specific matrix block of the distribution is filled. - 14.6.2 The vehicle matrix shall include a population of ORVR-equipped vehicles consistent with the distribution of ORVR-equipped vehicles in the State of California. - 14.6.32 The Executive Officer may exclude any vehicle that fails to comply with the vehicle fill pipe specifications ("Specifications for Fill Pipes and Openings of Motor Vehicle Fuel Tanks" incorporated by reference in title 13, CCR, Section 2235). - 14.6.43 The Executive Officer may exclude a vehicle prior to its dispensing episode only if such exclusion and its reason is documented; e.g. unusual facility conditions beyond the applicant's control or unusual modifications to the vehicle.
+- 14.6.1 Vehicles will be tested as they enter the dispensing facility ("first in" basis) until a specific matrix block of the distribution is filled. - 14.6.2 The Executive Officer may exclude any vehicle that fails to comply with the vehicle fill pipe specifications ("Specifications for Fill Pipes and Openings of Motor Vehicle Fuel Tanks" incorporated by reference in title 13, CCR, Section 2235). - 14.6.3 The Executive Officer may exclude a vehicle prior to its dispensing episode only if such exclusion and its reason is documented; e.g. unusual facility conditions beyond the applicant's control or unusual modifications to the vehicle.
 All data required by the test procedure shall be taken for such vehicles for subsequent review and possible reversal of the exclusion decision made during the test.
-The only other reasons for excluding a vehicle from the test fleet are incomplete data or the factors in TP-201.2. - 14.6.54Additional vehicles may be chosen for testing at the test site by the Executive Officer.
-The vehicles shall be chosen, according to the Executive Officer's judgment, so that any of the first 20 30 non-ORVR vehicles, which may later be found to have invalid data associated with them, shall have replacements from among the additional vehicles on a "first in" basis.
+The only other reasons for excluding a vehicle from the test fleet are incomplete data or the factors in TP-201.2. - 14.6.4 Additional vehicles may be chosen for testing at the test site by the Executive Officer.
+The vehicles shall be chosen, according to the Executive Officer's judgment, so that any of the first 30 non-ORVR vehicles, which may later be found to have invalid data associated with them, shall have replacements from among the additional vehicles on a "first in" basis. - 14.6.5 A matrix of fewer than 30 non-ORVR vehicles may be made by deleting up to a maximum of two vehicles by reducing the representation in any cell or combination of cells of the vehicle matrix, subject to the following requirements for each candidate reduced cell. - (a) No cell shall be reduced by more than one vehicle

-- 14.6.65A matrix of fewer than 20 30 non-ORVR (10 ORVR and 10 non-ORVR)-vehicles may be made by deleting up to a maximum of two vehicles (one ORVR and one non-ORVR) by reducing the representation in any cell or combination of cells of the vehicle matrix, subject to the following requirements for each candidate reduced cell. - (a) No cell shall be reduced by more than one vehicle - (b) At least one dispensing episode has already been tested in each cell. - (c) None of the other dispensing episodes in the cell have yielded field data which, in the Executive Officer's judgment, would cause a failure to meet the standards specified in Section 5.1. - (d) All tested dispensing episodes in all cells have yielded field data that, in the Executive Officer's judgment, would yield valid test results after subsequent review and evaluation.
+- (b) At least one dispensing episode has already been tested in each cell. - (c) None of the other dispensing episodes in the cell have yielded field data which, in the Executive Officer's judgment, would cause a failure to meet the standards specified in Section 5.1. - (d) All tested dispensing episodes in all cells have yielded field data that, in the Executive Officer's judgment, would yield valid test results after subsequent review and evaluation.